Top 5 Websites Most Likely to Crash During the Super Bowl

 On the surface, Got Milk? may not look like it would be a prime suspect to crash.
 However, when you dig into looking at their assets, they have a Flash file that is 1MB and takes over 4 seconds to load!
 Also, in the past 2 weeks, they have experienced 25 timeouts in Sau Paulo.
 Though none have been recorded in the U.S., it could be a sign of performance to come.

 4. Universal Pictures

 Last year, movie and studio websites performed the worst overall.
 This makes sense, as they generally all include high amounts of video and graphics.
 Over the past couple of weeks, the website has showcased incredibly inconsistent performance, with page load times ranging from 5 seconds to 25 seconds.
 With a very slow Time to Display, users may end up waiting and waiting for the page to load.

 3. Doritos (Crash the Super Bowl)

 Doritos came in 4th place overall last year in #BurstBowl.
 This year, however, looks like it may be a different story.
-Doritos www.crashthesuperbowl.com is directing users to a Facebook page which is taking over 13 seconds to load!
-Last year, Coca Cola’s “Polar Bowl” also sent users to its Facebook page, had similar performance, and ultimately crashed.
+Doritos www.crashthesuperbowl.com is directing users to a Facebook page that is taking over 13 seconds to load!
+Last year, Coca-Cola’s “Polar Bowl” also sent users to its Facebook page, had a similar performance, and ultimately crashed.
 In the end, Doritos’ Facebook page may be the biggest thing to crash in the Super Bowl.